 Try a New Survey Panel

 Although it’s nice to be familiar with the way a survey panel operates, things can get a bit dry when they become predictable.
 If you’ve been taking surveys for the same few survey sites, why not try something new?
 Every survey panel presents their surveys a bit differently, so even checking out different survey designs can be fun.
 Don’t want a big commitment?
-Try registering with a new survey panel that has a low rewards redemption minimum (like $5 or $10) so that you won’t feel the need to be in it for the long haul if you end up disliking it.
+Try registering with a new survey sites that have low cash out minimums (like $5 or $10) so that you won’t feel the need to be in it for the long haul if you end up disliking it.

 Variety is the Spice of Life